A chronology of key events:

 1999 - Sudan begins to export oil.

-Talks in Kenya lead to a breakthrough agreement between the government and southern rebels on ending the 19-year civil war.
-The Machakos Protocol provides for the south to seek self-determination after six years.
+2002 - Machakos Protocol talks in Kenya lead to breakthrough agreement with southern rebels on ending civil war.
+Provide for south to seek self-determination after six years.

 2004 January - Army moves to quell rebel uprising in western region of Darfur; hundreds of thousands of refugees flee to neighbouring Chad.

-2004 March - UN official says pro-government Arab Janjaweed militias are carrying out systematic killings of non-Arab villagers in Darfur.
+Pro-government Arab Janjaweed militias carry out systematic killings of non-Arab villagers in Darfur.

 2005 March - UN Security Council authorises sanctions against those who violate ceasefire in Darfur.
 Council also votes to refer those accused of war crimes in Darfur to International Criminal Court.